aurora-opensource/xviz/docs/protocol-schema/session-protocol.md

 ### reconfigure (WARNING: unstable feature)

-Reconfigure messages allow for a client to change the configuration of a XVIZ server, affecting all future requests for data from the server.
+Reconfigure messages allow for a client to change the configuration of an XVIZ server, affecting all future requests for data from the server.
 This in turn enables a client to enable or disable expensive to compute or transmit features.